beaker-project/beaker/documentation/admin-guide/tftp.rst

 <https://github.com/cobbler/cobbler.github.com/tree/master/loaders>`__.
 Many
 Linux distributions also package these boot loaders.

-Each test system should have a suitable DHCP option pointing at one of these boot loader images (see :ref:`adding-systems`).
+When Beaker provisions a system it creates a symlink :file:`bootloader/{fqdn}/image` pointing to one of these images, depending on the value of the ``netbootloader=`` kernel option (see :ref:`kernel-options`).
+Alternatively, the DHCP boot filename option can be hard-coded to point at one of these images (see :ref:`adding-systems`).

 :file:`pxelinux.0`
     Recommended location of the PXELINUX image, used for x86-based systems with